puja-urmi/puja-urmi/README.md

 Currently, I am doing research on **privacy-preserving medical image analysis** in decentralized setups.
 My work focuses on developing robust and generalizable methodologies to address data disparities, ensuring both robustness and data privacy in medical AI applications.

-I am actively seeking **internship opportunities** where I can apply my knowledge to real-world challenges and contribute to advancing machine learning methodologies for impactful applications and grow.
+I am actively seeking **PhD/internship opportunities** where I can apply my knowledge to contribute to advancing machine learning methodologies for impactful applications and grow.

 ---